nuxeo/nuxeo-js-client/README.md

 ## Reporting Issues

-You can follow the developments in the Nuxeo Platform project of our JIRA bug tracker, which includes a Nuxeo JavaScript Client component: [https://jira.nuxeo.com/browse/NXP/component/13319](https://jira.nuxeo.com/browse/NXP/component/13319).
+You can follow the developments in the Nuxeo JS Client project of our JIRA bug tracker: [https://jira.nuxeo.com/browse/NXJS](https://jira.nuxeo.com/browse/NXJS).

 You can report issues on [answers.nuxeo.com](http://answers.nuxeo.com).